nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 [^AUTOREPLACED1993FCA645ENDREPLACE]: [1993] FCA 645

-In *[Musidor BV v Tansing (t/as Apple Music House)](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1993/645.html),[^AUTOREPLACED1993FCA645ENDREPLACE]* concerned Musidor selling Rolling Stones bootlegs.
+*[Musidor BV v Tansing (t/as Apple Music House)](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1993/645.html),[^AUTOREPLACED1993FCA645ENDREPLACE]* concerned Musidor selling Rolling Stones bootlegs.
 Musidor made it plain in its advertising and get-up that the source of the origin of the goods was not authorised.
 Held, the disclaimer was effective to show that the goods were not related.
 It was held that no infringement occurred.

 [^AUTOREPLACED1993FCA645ENDREPLACE]: [1993] FCA 645[^AUTOREPLACED1996FCA1484ENDREPLACE]